ohata-toast/Cloud-Access/zh/console-user-guide/cloud-access-start.md

 <br>

 !!! tip "Note"
-    * When an account is created, a temporary password is sent to the user’s registered email.
+    * When an account is created, a temporary password and agent download link are sent to the user’s registered email.
     * The personal information agreement is displayed only at the user's first login and is considered accepted only after a successful connection.
 If the process is canceled, the user must agree again.
     * The following password rules always apply, regardless of the admin’s policy:
         * 6–30 characters in length
         * Cannot be the same as the user account (ID)
+    * **Save Account Name** only exposes the account name that was previously logged in, and does not expose accounts that were not logged in.

 <br>